Navigating The Confusing Maze Of Treatments

 There are many other drugs that are prescribed to CRPS patients.
 This list includes (but isn’t limited to) Topamax (an anti- seizure medication), Neurotin (or Gabapentin, originally developed to treat epilepsy), NSAIDS, low dose Naltrexone and many others.
 Please understand that of all the groups of chronic pain patients who have the right to reach out for pain medications, CRPS certainly should appear at the top of that list.
 I do urge you, however, to take every drug you decide to take under very careful consideration.
 You must never blindly trust any doctor (including myself) or pharmaceutical company, ever.
 It is your job to be your own advocate.

 This means that you must research every single drug you take carefully.
 Be aware of its potential side effects, negative interactions with other drugs as well as alcohol, and how to quit taking it, should that time arrive.
-You must also work hard to support your liver with detoxification (not to be done without help), a good diet, and supplementation, as described in chapter 12.
+You must also work hard to support your liver with detoxification (not to be done without help), a good diet, and supplementation.
 Last but not least, never take a medication “just because”.
 What do I mean by this?
 Astoundingly often, patients will tell me that they are taking something, even though they really can’t tell if it is helping.
 If some time has gone by and you cannot tell a difference, why subject your body to this added chemical burden?
 Only take a medication if you can tell that there is a clear effective benefit while you are taking it.

 Calmar therapy disrupts the pain signal by ‘scrambling’ it.
 It is suitable for severe, chronic, neuropathic and oncologic (cancer) pain patients exclusively using the MC-5A, a computerized medical device.
 This medical device has FDA clearance.
 The treatment incorporating this technology, called Scrambler Therapy (ST), uses disposable surface electrodes on the skin (similar but not the same as a TENS unit) to transmit synthetic non-pain information through surface nerve receptors.
 This treatment applies a low amperage electric signal that is composed of codes recognized and normally used by the brain.
 These codes enter the body through dermatomes, (or specific areas of the skin known to be supplied by a single spinal root) to the dorsal (posterior) part of the spinal cord and central nervous system (CNS).
 The new code ‘tricks’ the brain to read a discernable non-pain code as real and generated from itself.
 When this happens, there is a ‘zeroing out’ of the pain.
 Through plasticity (the ability of the brain to adapt to change) the brain will then learn to expect, look for and prefer the non-pain code.